doubledutch/firebase-connector/README.md

 - `database.private.adminableUserRef(path)`: Gets a [Firesbase ref][firebase-ref]
   to a key that is readable and writable only by the current attendee or an event owner for the current event.
+- `database.private.adminableUsersRef()`: Gets a [Firesbase ref][firebase-ref]
+  to a key that is the root of all those provided by `database.private.adminableUserRef(path)` for all attendees in the current event.
+Keys under this ref will be the `id` of individual attendees.
 - `database.private.admin(path)`: Gets a [Firebase ref][firebase-ref] to a key
   that is readable and writable only by an event owner for the current event.